awinner1/django-crispy-extensions/README.rst

 `Crispy Forms`_ I found yet more problems.

-Googling and StackOverflow both showed that lots (and I mean *lots*) of people were having very similar problems, but no one appears to have tacked it in a generic and repeatable way.
-In addition, rightly or wrongly, some maintainers have referred to use of formsets as "an edgecase" (wrongly, in my view).
+Googling and StackOverflow both showed that lots (and I mean *lots*) of people were having very similar problems, but no one appears to have tackled it in a generic and repeatable way.
+In addition, rightly or wrongly, some projects have referred to the use of formsets as "an edgecase" and have deliberately exclude considering them.
+This simplifies the project, but often means that not only are they not considered, they're nigh on impossible to implement within that framework.

 This project attempts to resolve some of those problems.